 2. Lemon Steaming Method

-For an extremely smelly microwave, take a lemon and slice in half, then microwave the lemon slices for three minutes.
-Or a microwave-safe bowl of water with submerged lemon halves.
+Cut a lemon in half, then microwave the slices for three minutes to get rid of the strong odor.
+Or a dish of water in a microwave-safe container with lemon halves immersed.

 3. Vanilla Extract

-Add half a cup of water to a microwave-safe bowl, stir in four teaspoons of vanilla extract, and then microwave on a high until it boils.
-Allow the bowl to steam and sit inside the microwave for about 30 minutes.
+In a bowl that is safe to use in the microwave, add half a cup of water, stir in four teaspoons of vanilla essence, and then heat on high until it boils.
+Put the bowl in the microwave for about half an hour and let it steam.

 4. Nail Polish Remover